-Job Sikhala was born in Zimbabwe in 1972 and was once member of parliament for the St Mary's constituency, in Chitungwiza which has been blighted by political violence.
-He is married and has a degree in history and economics history from the University of Zimbabwe.
+Job Sikhala was born in Zimbabwe in 1972 and was once a member of parliament for the St Mary's constituency, in Chitungwiza which has been blighted by political violence.
+He is married and has a degree in history and economic history from the University of Zimbabwe.

 Sikhala is married and has 9 children with his wife.
 He sired the 9 children in a space of ten years.

 Sikhala started his political activism whilst he was still an undergraduate student at the University of Zimbabwe in the 1990s.
 He belongs to the most violent crop of students which included the likes of Learnmore Jongwe among others.
 He became popular among opposition supporters due to his violent nature.
 He also led demonstrations against University admin at the University of Zimbabwe.

 Sikhala joined the Movement for Democratic Change at its formation in 1999.
 He managed to land a post in the national executive which included the likes of Morgan Tsvangirai, Gibson Sibanda, Tendai Biti, Learnmore Jongwe and Arthur Mutambara.
 During the 2000 parliamentary elections, Sikhala won a parliamentary seat against a ZANU PF candidate for St Mary's constituency.

 When the MDC split in 2005, Sikhala went with the faction of the party led by then Secretary General Welshman Ncube.
 A few years later he broke away from Ncube’s party citing what he called dictatorial tendencies.
 He then formed his MDC-99, naming it after the year in which the once united MDC was formed.